Shivelight/pOOBs4-buildroot/README.md

 if (chain.syscall(23, 0).low == 0) {
 	return;
 }
 alert("Exploit Failed!
-You can unplug the USB and try again but it is advisable to reboot instead.");
+You can try again but it is advisable to reboot instead.");
 p.write8(0, 0);
 return;
 ...
 ```

+The default `httpd` root is `/var/www/html`.
+You can delete everything in there except the `cgi-bin` directory and `exfathax.img` / `exfathax_pico.img` images and copy your custom host.
 That's it.

-Now put your host in `/var/www/html`.
-You can delete everything except the `cgi-bin` directory and `exfathax.img` / `exfathax_pico.img` images.
+Alternatively, you can keep the default host intact by changing `httpd` root directory in `/etc/httpd.conf`.
+Copy `cgi-bin` directory and `exfathax.img` / `exfathax_pico.img` to your **new** `httpd` root, then update the scripts to match the root path.

 #### Available script